vaibhav4595/ClarQ/README.md

 # ClarQ: A large-scale and diverse dataset for Clarification Question Generation

 This dataset is meant for training and evaluation of Clarification Question Generation Systems.
 The details and the methodology used in the creation of the dataset can be found in the [paper](https://arxiv.org/abs/2006.05986).
+The work was published in ACL 2020.

 ## Link to the Dataset